telerik/maui-docs/knowledge-base/enable-indicator-click-slideview-maui.md

 ---
-title: Enabling Indicator Click to Navigate on Items in SlideView for .NET MAUI
+title: Enabling Navigation between SlideView Items by Using the Indicator
-description: Learn how to enable the functionality to click on the indicator to navigate to items in SlideView for .NET MAUI.
+description: Learn how to enable the SlideView for .NET MAUI to navigate between the items when users click on the indicator on their mobile devices.
 type: how-to
 page_title: Enable Indicator Click to Navigate to Items in SlideView for .NET MAUI
 slug: enable-indicator-click-slideview-maui